 Department of Chemistry Override Request Process

-The override form is now online!!
-Click here for the new Override Request form.
-The old paper versions will no longer be accepted.
+Click here for the online override form.
+The old paper versions and email requests will no longer be accepted.

 Frequently Asked Questions